-You may not be able to find out the sex of your baby until around 20 weeks unless you happen to do a blood test.
+You may not be able to find out the sex of your baby until around pregnancy week 20 in your second trimester unless you do a blood test.
 But until then, you can predict the sex with Old Wives Tales and then see if it comes true when you know for sure.

 First Trimester Checklist for New Moms